nsellars98/Complex-Numbers/README.md

 # Complex-Numbers
-An application using operator overloading to create a complex number calculator.
+A GUI forms application using operator overloading to create a complex number calculator.

 A complex number is a number in the form (a + bi) like (4 + 9i) or (-4 - 9i).
 In this case, i is the imaginary number which is the square root of -1.